Chart / Charts / Chart Types / Cartesian / Series / Fast Series / Fast Series Overview

 In This Topic

-The common in those series is the way data is organized and stored in memory to facilitate efficient rendering on the GPU.
-The data of the fast series is organized in memory blocks that have one or more data channels.
-The data for those channels is stored interleaved in the chart memory.
-The following picture shows how some sample data for a series containing three data points with XY values and a color per data point is stored in memory:
+The common aspect across these series is the way data is organized and stored in memory to enable efficient GPU rendering.
+Data in the FastSeries is organized into memory blocks containing one or more data channels.
+The data for these channels is stored in an interleaved format within the chart memory.
+The following figure illustrates how sample data for a series containing three data points with XY values and a per–data point color is stored in memory:

-The different fast series have several methods that allow you to add data to the series using managed code.
-These functions usually contain the name of the data channel and the data to add to this data channel for a specific data point index.
-For example, SetValue will modify the Y value at the specified index, whereas SetXValue will modify the X value respectively.
+The different FastSeries provide several methods for adding data using managed code.
+These methods typically include the name of the data channel along with the value to be assigned for a specific data point index.
+For example, SetValue modifies the Y value at the specified index, while SetXValue modifies the corresponding X value.

 Copy Code